srambhatla/srambhatla.github.io/_pages/about.md

 | Statistical Machine Learning | Sparse Signal Processing | Spatiotemporal Data Analysis | AI for Surgery and Healthcare | Interpretability of Deep Learning Models |

+#### Research Opportunities
+If you are a prospective Masters or Doctoral student interested in tackling some challenging problems in real-world machine learning and AI with applications to healthcare, misinformation, and computer vision.
+Apply to the graduate program at [Management Sciences Department](https://uwaterloo.ca/graduate-studies-postdoctoral-affairs/future-students/programs/management-sciences-phd-waterloo){:target="\_blank"} and mention my name in your application.
+You may also reach out to me via email, be sure to highlight your experience with deep learning research and software development, and relevant course-work in linear algebra, optimization, and probability.
+Let's work together!